Importing home accessories

 Endangered animal and plant species

-CITES is short for the Convention on International Trade in Endangered Species of wild flora and fauna, an agreement signed by 183 countries about international trade and protecting endangered plant and animal species.
+CITES is short for the Convention on International Trade in Endangered Species of wild flora and fauna.
+It is an agreement signed by 183 countries about international trade and protecting endangered plant and animal species.
 CITES also applies to home accessories that contain endangered plant and animal species.
-For some species, commercial trade is prohibited altogether, while other species are subject to import restrictions.
+For some species, commercial trade is banned altogether, while other species are subject to import restrictions.

 Lighting products

-Lamps and light fixtures entering the EEA market must bear CE marking to signify that a product meets certain minimum safety, health and environmental requirements.
+Lamps and light fixtures entering the EEA market must bear CE marking to signify that they meet certain minimum safety, health and environmental requirements.
 These requirements can be found in European directives.

 CE guidelines

-Lamps and light fixtures are usually subject to the Low-Voltage Directive (RVO, in Dutch), the EMC Directive (electromagnetic compatibility, in Dutch), and, in some cases, the Radio Equipment Directive (RVO, in Dutch).
+Lamps and light fixtures are usually subject to the Low-Voltage Directive, the EMC Directive (electromagnetic compatibility), and, in some cases, the Radio Equipment Directive.
 For example, the Radio Equipment Directive applies to LED lights that have a transmitter and receiver for radio waves.
 Does the Radio Equipment Directive apply to the product?
 Then the EMC Directive does not apply.

 Other CE directives related to lighting products are the Ecodesign Directive for more efficient energy consumption.
-And the RoHS Directive (RVO, in Dutch) for limiting the use of hazardous substances in electronics.
+And the RoHS Directive for limiting the use of hazardous substances in electronics.
+Find out more about the CE directives on the RVO website (in Dutch).

 WEEE directive